Abhishek-77/Academic-Participation-And-Student-engagement-Portal/README.md

 ## Insights And Reports:
-1. Insight Of Data Analysis Course And Its Trends On All Aspects:
+1. Insight Of Data Analyst Course And Its Trends On All Aspects:

 ![Image](https://github.com/user-attachments/assets/a3cb6995-0125-40f6-9a71-2ebf90d0ffc6)